dendriel/rozsa-template-processor/README.md

 ### Variable Navigation

 It is also to use variables to navigate inside complex objects.
-In this case, just chain the variable properties using a dot `.`:
+In this case, chain the variable properties using a dot `.`:

 ```
+$variable.propA
-$variable.propA / ${variable.propA}
+${variable.propA}
+$variable.propA.innerProp
-$variable.propA.innerProp / ${variable.propA.innerProp}
+${variable.propA.innerProp}
 ```

 # Examples